vilanovi/ConnectionManager/README.md

 ####Easy management for connections

-Here I present a very simple framework to handle connections in a very effitien and easy way.
+Here I present a very simple framework to handle connections in a very efficient and easy way.
 Just give a **NSURLRequest** and you will have in return the result of a **NSURLConnection**.

 The connections are performed asynchronously and the framework allows you to:

 * Cancel requests
 * Set priorities
-* Set a maximum number of concurrent connections
+* Manage multiple connection queues
-* Keep tracking of the state of multiple connections runing at same time.
+* Configure connection queues individualy

-Also, you can:
+* Pause and restart connections

-* Get feedback of downloading/uploading status (progress)
+* Get feedback of downloading/uploading status
-* Use/define credentials and trusted servers
+* Define credentials and trusted servers

-The framework uses **NSOperationQueue** to perform concurrent connections and manipulate queued calls.
+* Get the return of the connection using blocks

-Also, all the completions blocks are called in the main thread.
+The framework uses **NSOperationQueue** to perform concurrent connections and manipulate queued calls using asynchronous **NSOperation**s.

 ##Example of use